tjbotcz/manuals/en/bring-to-life/README.md

 In the above case it then takes just writing *tjpi* in VS Code and you are connected.
 Of course theIP address has to be changed whenever Raspberry Pi gets a new one.

 ### How to setup IP button on TJBotCZ
+This feature is automatically installed by _run-me-first.sh_.
+Once connected to the internet via ethernet cable or via known WiFi you can get information about the TJBotCZ IP address by pressing the button.
+You have to have the button installed as described in ["build"](https://github.com/tjbotcz/manuals/blob/master/en/watson-services/README.md)

 ---